realaravinth/realaravinth/content/about/index.md

 I'm passionate about decentralisation and digital privacy therefore, I hope to make a career out of free software.
 If you are a free software company and like what I'm doing, please consider hiring me.
-My resume is attached bellow and my contacts are available [here](/contact).
+My résumé is attached bellow and my contacts are available [here](/contact).

 **- Résumé:** [click here to download](/realaravinth-resume.pdf)